 I told her to be thankful she could wear shorts without starting a fire from her thighs rubbing together.

 I pointed out that there are kids who couldn’t catch a ball if Beyoncé promised to be their best friend.

 That there are kids who look like they’re going to pass out when they sweat (me).

 That there are kids who are loners and have no friends to huddle with in their gymn-ly misery.

 Or kids who still look like they’re in fourth grade when they get to middle school (me again!), and the last thing they want is to publicly display their physical lack.
 Or just the opposite, the kids—girls, usually—who’re mortified to already look like adults in middle school.

 Yup, I kept most of my P.E. misery to myself while I forced my child to endure just that one damned required semester.

-It’s a wonder I never put a hateful curse on the P.E. teacher, and seven generations of his offspring, too.
+It’s a wonder I never put a hateful curse on the P.E. teacher.
+And seven generations of his offspring, too.